Stonework & Patio Services

 So how high should your wall be?
 Generally, between 3 feet to 4 feet high.
 But there are different factors to consider, including the material you use for your wall, the landscaping, and the purpose.
 Keep reading to find out the specifics you need to know!

 Benefits of Installing a Retaining Wall

 Retaining walls are carefully engineered systems that keep saturated soil from slumping and sliding away to damage the surrounding landscape.
 They can also create an inviting spot to sit and increase usable yard space, particularly for sloped properties.

 How High Should My Retaining Wall Be?

 Still a little unclear on how high your retaining wall needs to be?
 No problem!
-The experts at Four Seasons are here to assist with your every landscaping need.
-Contact us today to learn more about how our professionally installed retaining walls can help you create the landscape of your dreams.
+The experts at Four Seasons Landscaping are here to assist with all of your stonework and patio installation needs.